STEVEN N. BERGER - SHAREHOLDER

 Law Clerk for Hon.
 Thomas Tang, Ninth Circuit Court of Appeals, 1984 – 1985

-Named “Lawyer of the Year” by The Best Lawyers in America© for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law in Phoenix, AZ, 2016 and 2018
+Named “Lawyer of the Year” by The Best Lawyers in America© for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law in Phoenix, AZ, 2016, 2018 and 2020; and Litigation – Bankruptcy in Phoenix, AZ, 2022

 Recognized in The Best Lawyers in America© in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law in Phoenix, AZ, since 2003